 A quick, small-batch recipe for Turmeric Sauerkraut that can be mixed up in about 10 minutes before it rests on your counter for a 4-5 days.
 Then just let nature take its course!
 It’s perfect for that leftover half head of cabbage in your fridge.
 If turmeric is not your thing, simply leave it out.
 You can season this sauerkraut with anything you want- but the most important thing I hope you take away here is how simple it is to make – anyone can do this!
 It’s not scary or complicated.
 Here’s another version using shredded beets!

 What I love about this recipe is how delicious and healthy it is.
 I use it in many of the healthy bowls you see here- a tangy accent to brighten up most any dish, plus it is FULL of healthy probiotics to help heal the gut.
 It’s also incredibly affordable.
 It’s delicious in this Tempeh Reuben Sandwich with Smoked Mozzarella and Turmeric Sauerkraut.
 So good!

 Watch the quick video and you’ll get the idea!

 To start, shred a ½ head of organic cabbage, either by thinly slicing or placing in a food processor.

 Add onion ( or shallot) and garlic and fresh turmeric.
 You can use ground turmeric instead of fresh, or in addition to the fresh, to boost color.
 Go conservative, add more to taste.

 Mix well with tongs ( so your hands don’t stain) and place in a jar.

 Pack the Turmeric Sauerkraut down firmly and top with a little water if the liquid does not rise above.
 Top with a cabbage leaf to prevent oxidation.
 This ½ cabbage makes about 2 cups.
 Not an overwhelming project whatsoever!

 A little trick my friend Tonia taught me….place a ziplock bag filled with a little water to weigh the Turmeric Sauerkraut down.
 You could also fill the bag with dried beans or rice.
 But water seems so simple.

-Cover with a lid, set on the counter ( in a bowl) and let ferment for 4-5 days, burping ever day or so.
+Cover loosely with a lid, set on the counter ( in a bowl), cover with a towel and let ferment for 4-5 days, burping ever day or so.